Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

-# Wan2GP - AI Video Generation Template
+# Wan2GP - AI Image and Video Generation Template

 #### Last Updated on 9/6/2025 to v8.4 - Take me to Outer Space